In this article, we will use Virtual Machine Manager to install our first basic Virtual Private Machine.

 One of the confusing aspects of VMM is that there are two screens.
 One is called Virtual Machine Manager and the other screen is linked to the actual virtual machine which in this case is called ns01.
 If you have more than one virtual machine, all of them will appear in the in the Virtual Machine Manager.
 But only the most recent active virtual machine will appear in the Virtual Machine screen, which is called Virtual Machine Details.

-On the Virtual Machine Details screen, click the green information icon to Show the Virtual Hardware Details.
+On the Virtual Machine Details screen, click the Information icon to Show the Virtual Hardware Details.
 You can also reach this screen from the Virtual Machine Details screen by clicking on View, Details.

 Click on NIC in the side menu to see the controller screen

-Then click the Mint Menu, Advanced Network Connections:
+Then click the Debian Start Menu, Advanced Network Connections:

-Note that while the Network source in VMM is listed as NAT, Mint Network Connections indicates that the new connection, virbr0, is actually a Bridged connection.
+Note that while the Network source in VMM is listed as NAT, but Network Connections indicates that the new connection, virbr0, is actually a Bridged connection.
 We will review the differences shortly.
-Close Network Connections.
+Select virbro0.
+Then click on the Bridge tab:

-Getting the VPS terminal (also called the virtual machine consol) to appear
+Getting the VPS terminal window (also called the virtual machine consol) to appear

 Note that the virtual machine terminal, also known as the console, does not automatically appear.
 Click on Open to display the virtual machine terminal: